FFTAI/fftai.github.io/docs/sdkoverview.md

 # Overview

+The SDK plays a vital role in applications seeking to command the GR-1, acquire sensor data, establish payload services, etc.

+Operating on the principle of encapsulation, the SDK neatly packages fundamental robot functions into distinct classes, each armed with specialized methods.
+Developers can harness these encapsulated capabilities through provided interfaces, facilitating the seamless creation of customized applications.
+Whether fine-tuning low-level motor operations, orchestrating high-level motion sequences, handling audio/video transmission, implementing SLAM for mapping, or monitoring odometry, the SDK's modular structure ensures flexibility and simplicity in customization for developers.

-The SDK library serves as a crucial component for applications aiming to exercise command over the GR-1, retrieve sensor data, and set up payload services.
-This quickstart guide offers a step-by-step walkthrough to assist you in installing the necessary SDK libraries (both in Python and JavaScript/TypeScript) and running basic programs for GR-1 control.
+This quickstart guide provides a step-by-step walkthrough to help you install the necessary SDK libraries (both in Python and JavaScript/TypeScript) and run basic programs for GR-1 control.